Ferndale Dress Code

 Clothes that are worn in such a way that private body parts are covered with opaque material

 - Images or language depicting drugs or alcohol (or any illegal item or activity) or the use of same.

-- Headwear that is not religious (hats, hoods, bandanas, etc…)
+- Headwear, headgear or anything that obscures the face that is not religious (helmets, hats, hoods, bandanas, etc…)

 - Visible underwear

 - Potentially dangerous items (chains, metal spikes, pointed rings, etc…)

 - Any items that would qualify as gang symbols

 If there is a question as to whether or not any student’s apparel or appearance is appropriate for school, building administrators will decide.

 - The student will be given an opportunity to correct the problem.